-The Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) is safely and efficiently destroying the chemical weapons stored at the U.S. Army Pueblo Chemical Depot.
-As the plant draws closer to the start of full destruction operations, the hiring and training of the operations workforce becomes the project’s top priority.
+The Pueblo Chemical Agent-Destruction Pilot Plant (PCAPP) safely and efficiently destroys the chemical weapons stored at the U.S. Army Pueblo Chemical Depot.
+The hiring and training of the operations workforce is one of the project’s top priorities.
 The PCAPP Training Facility at the Pueblo Memorial Airport Industrial Park offers the perfect venue for PCAPP employees to receive the best possible training to ensure their own safety and that of the community and the environment.

 A Specialized Facility

 The PCAPP Training Facility was renovated to meet the specific requirements for rigorous chemical weapons destruction training.
 Several areas of the training facility provide environments similar to those in which staff work.
 For example, one classroom is designed to allow workers to engage with the Honeywell Control System used by operators to monitor PCAPP operations.
 Operators trained on this equipment practice start-up, shut down, as well as how to respond to emergency or unexpected conditions.
 The facility also includes first-of-a-kind equipment that is employed at PCAPP.
 Simulated munitions are used for maintenance training on the Projectile/Mortar Disassembly system, the Munitions Washout System’s Cavity Access Machine and Lift Assists.
 Static displays of the Munitions Monitoring Equipment and Parts Monitoring Equipment are also available to aid in training exercises.